TALIK6-6-ui/from-scratch-ml/README.md

 …maybe you’ve felt the same gap between using ML and *understanding* it.
 I’d love to hear what you’re rebuilding.

-*(And yes — I’m open to freelance or research collaborations where depth matters more than speed.)*

 — Touseef